ycm-core/ycmd/README.md

 Building
 --------

-[Clients commonly build and set up ycmd for you; you are unlikely to need to build ycmd yourself unless you want to build a new client.]

 **If you're looking to develop ycmd, see the [instructions for setting up a dev environment][dev-setup] and for [running the tests][test-setup].**